Oracle Efficient Estimation of Structural Breaks in Cointegrating Regressions: Methodology

 \begin{remark} The specification of $\lambda_T$ implies that $\lambda_T \to \infty$ for $T \to \infty$.
 This means we have to apply a stricter penalty for increasing sample sizes to discard a larger set of inactive candidate breaks searching for a fixed number of $m_0$ active breaks.
 On the other hand, $\lambda_T$ fullfils the condition $\lambda_T/T \to 0$ so that the tuning parameter cannot grow too fast avoiding to ignore active breaks.
 Since the convergence rate of the group lasso coefficients depends inversely on $\delta$, it is useful to employ a selection rule for $\lambda_T$ where $\delta$ is small. \end{remark}

-\begin{remark} Given that $\lambda_T$ is set optimally such that $\delta$ is only slightly above $1/2$, the convergence rate of our first step group lasso estimator is slightly slower than $T^{1/4}$.
+\begin{remark} Given that $\lambda_T$ is set optimally such that $\delta$ is only slightly above $3/4$, the convergence rate of our first step group lasso estimator is slightly slower than $T^{1/8}$.
 This means that we lose a substantial portion of the convergence rate which is $T$ for fixed breaks under complete information on their location.
 The reduced convergence rate can be considered the cost for an estimator which is robust against (multiple) structural breaks with unknown location.
-For comparison, the convergence rate for mean shifts in white noise processes reported in \cite{Harchaoui2010} is $(T / \log T)^{1/4}$.
-Instead, \cite{ChanYauZhang2014} find that the parameter changes in piecewise stationary autoregressive processes have a faster convergence rate which amounts to $\sqrt{T / \log T}$, but this result is based on white-noise assumptions for the error term process. \end{remark}
+For comparison, the convergence rate of in-sample predictions for white noise processes with mean shifts reported in \cite{Harchaoui2010} is $(T / \log T)^{1/4}$.
+Instead, \cite{ChanYauZhang2014} find that in-sample predictions for piecewise stationary autoregressive processes have a faster convergence rate which amounts to $\sqrt{T / \log T}$, but this result is based on white-noise assumptions for the error term process. \end{remark}

 Theorem \ref{th:1} shows that it is crucial to let the tuning parameter $\lambda_T$ grow at the right rate.
 However, this rate provides only limited practical guidance towards the choice of $\lambda_T$.
 We follow \cite{Kock2016}, \cite{QianSu2016} and \cite{SchmidtSchweikert2019} and propose to select $\lambda_T$ by minimizing an information criterion in the form of